En stapel av böcker på ett rustikt träbord mot en rosa bakgrund. Överst ligger en uppslagen bok med sidorna utspridda, som om den fångats i rörelse.

 Kalanithi was a doctor who was self-diagnosed with cancer.
 In this book, he reflects on life, death and the meaning of it all as he is forced to confront his own mortality.
 A touching and philosophical story about the limits of life and death.

-• “Death: A Memoir” by Cory Taylor (Original title: “Dying: A Memoir”)
+• “Dying: A Memoir” by Cory Taylor

 Cory Taylor writes about his own experiences of being aware of one's mortality and confronting death in an open and reflective way.
 The book offers an honest and thoughtful perspective on death and how we live our lives.